caohch-1/DeathStarBench/README.md

 1. Zero pod problem
 2. Algorithm won't use all resources.
 3. SLA is for per task, now is per task-node.
+4. How to compare results. now is distribution